(of a bad or harmful act) intentional; deliberate.

 PQAI is far from perfect at the moment, but it’s definitely promising.
 We say that with confidence because of the results that various validation test cases we have run have given us.
 For example, we identified some IPR cases a few months ago and ran the subject patents through PQAI.
 In some of these cases, we observed that PQAI was able to find the prior art cited by the sued party to invalidate the subject patent.
 We’re sharing one of those cases with you right here:

 Facebook VS Villmer LLC Inc

 Facebook had received an infringement notice over Oculus Go from Villmer.
 We used PQAI to run a prior art search to see if it could have helped locate prior art.
-It gave us results that matched the prior art that was submitted to have the patent invalidated.
+It gave us results that matched the prior art submitted to have the patent invalidated.

 We picked up claim 1 from patent number US9618747 and pasted it in the PQAI query box.
 Here’s a screenshot of one of the prior art that Facebook listed during IPR to have ‘747 invalidated.

 Here’s the prior art PQAI spotted against our search for Claim 1 from ‘747.
-The spotted patent bears no. US2012005053A1, one of prior arts listed by Facebook:
+The spotted patent bears no. US2012005053A1, one of the prior arts listed by Facebook: